 G. Indemnification

-You hereby agree to indemnify, defend and hold harmless (xxx), its officers, members, predecessors, successors in interest, directors, employees, agents, subsidiaries, affiliates, licensors and suppliers from and against any and all liability and costs including without limitation, attorney’s fees and costs incurred by (xxx), its officers, members, predecessors, successors in interest, directors, employees, agents, subsidiaries, affiliates, licensors and suppliers in connection with any actual or alleged claim arising out of: (a) your use of the Service, Content or Site; (b) any breach or alleged breach by you of these Terms, including, without limitation, any false, misleading, inaccurate, or incomplete statements or other information you have provided concerning the origin or ownership of the Content, your Feedback, materials, or other information provided by you, or otherwise relating to these Terms; (c) any use of your Content, your Feedback, materials, or other information you submit to (xxx) in connection with the Service; (d) any breach or alleged misappropriation of a third party’s right of privacy or publicity; (e) any damage caused by or alleged to have been caused by you to the Service, Content or Site; (f) any actual or alleged violation or non-compliance by you with any applicable law, rule or regulation; or (g) your interactions with other service users.
+You hereby agree to indemnify, defend and hold harmless M2Mrgs apps, Inc. , its officers, members, predecessors, successors in interest, directors, employees, agents, subsidiaries, affiliates, licensors and suppliers from and against any and all liability and costs including without limitation, attorney’s fees and costs incurred by M2Mrgs apps, Inc. , its officers, members, predecessors, successors in interest, directors, employees, agents, subsidiaries, affiliates, licensors and suppliers in connection with any actual or alleged claim arising out of: (a) your use of the Service, Content or Site; (b) any breach or alleged breach by you of these Terms, including, without limitation, any false, misleading, inaccurate, or incomplete statements or other information you have provided concerning the origin or ownership of the Content, your Feedback, materials, or other information provided by you, or otherwise relating to these Terms; (c) any use of your Content, your Feedback, materials, or other information you submit to Sympies in connection with the Service; (d) any breach or alleged misappropriation of a third party’s right of privacy or publicity; (e) any damage caused by or alleged to have been caused by you to the Service, Content or Site; (f) any actual or alleged violation or non-compliance by you with any applicable law, rule or regulation; or (g) your interactions with other service users.

-You will cooperate as fully required by (xxx) in the defense of any claim. (xxx) reserves the right to assume exclusive defense and control of any matter subject to indemnification by you, and you will not in any event settle any claim without the prior written consent of (xxx).
+You will cooperate as fully required by M2Mrgs apps, Inc. in the defense of any claim.
+M2Mrgs apps, Inc. reserves the right to assume exclusive defense and control of any matter subject to indemnification by you, and you will not in any event settle any claim without the prior written consent of M2Mrgs apps, Inc. .

 H. Disclaimers

-The products and all included content are provided on an “as is” basis without warranty of any kind, whether express or implied. (xxx) specifically disclaims any and all warranties and conditions of merchantability, fitness for a particular purpose, satisfactory quality and non-infringement of third party rights, and any warranties arising out of the course of dealing or usage of trade.
+The products and all included content are provided on an “as is” basis without warranty of any kind, whether express or implied.
+M2Mrgs apps, Inc. specifically disclaims any and all warranties and conditions of merchantability, fitness for a particular purpose, satisfactory quality and non-infringement of third party rights, and any warranties arising out of the course of dealing or usage of trade.

 We do not warrant against interference with your enjoyment of the Service, that the functions contained in or services performed by the Service will meet your requirements, that the operation of the Service will be uninterrupted or error-free, that any service will continue to be made available, that defects in the Service will be corrected, or that the Service will be compatible or work with any third party software, applications or third party services.

-(xxx) takes no responsibility and assumes no liability for any User Content that you or any other user or third party posts or transmits using our Products.
+M2Mrgs apps, Inc. takes no responsibility and assumes no liability for any User Content that you or any other user or third party posts or transmits using our Products.
 You understand and agree that you may be exposed to User Content that is inaccurate, objectionable, inappropriate, or otherwise unsuited to your purpose.

 I. Limitations of Liability

-To the extent permitted by law, (xxx) shall not be liable for any indirect, incidental, special, consequential or punitive damages or any loss of profits, or revenues, whether incurred directly or indirectly, or any loss of data, use, good-will or other intangible losses, resulting from (a) the use of or inability to use the Service; (b) the performance of the services and materials available from the Service; (c) any conduct or content of any third party on the products, including without limitation any defamatory, offensive or illegal conduct of other users or third parties; or (d) unauthorized access, use or alteration of your transmissions or content.
+To the extent permitted by law, M2Mrgs apps, Inc. shall not be liable for any indirect, incidental, special, consequential or punitive damages or any loss of profits, or revenues, whether incurred directly or indirectly, or any loss of data, use, good-will or other intangible losses, resulting from (a) the use of or inability to use the Service; (b) the performance of the services and materials available from the Service; (c) any conduct or content of any third party on the products, including without limitation any defamatory, offensive or illegal conduct of other users or third parties; or (d) unauthorized access, use or alteration of your transmissions or content.